cassiebreviu/FormRecognizer/README.md

 ## Conclusion

-We went over a fraction of the things that you can do with Form Recognizer so dont let the learning stop here!
-Check out the below highlights of new Form Recongizer features that were just announced and the additional doc links to dive deeper into what we did here!
+We went over a fraction of the things that you can do with Form Recognizer so don't let the learning stop here!
+Check out the below highlights of new Form Recongizer features that were just announced and the additional doc links to dive deeper into what we did here.

 ### Additional resources
 [New Form Recognizer Features](https://azure.microsoft.com/blog/new-features-for-form-recognizer-now-available/#:~:text=New%20features%20for%20Form%20Recognizer%20now%20available.%20Neta,tables%20from%20documents%20to%20accelerate%20their%20business%20processes.)